 Having access to low-cost SEPA transfers is a major benefit for those who regularly transact with other SEPA countries using the euro.
-It ensures fast and affordable transfers, which is especially important if you’re dealing with large value transactions or investing within SEPA countries.
-You can read more about the benefits of SEPA (and the “secret” SEPA countries most people don’t know about) here.
+It ensures fast and affordable transfers, which is especially important if you’re dealing with large-value transactions or investing within SEPA countries.
+You can read more about the benefits of SEPA (and the “secret” SEPA countries most people don’t know about) in our dedicated article.

 Opening a Jersey bank account isn’t a good fit for everyone.